cjneely10/EukMetaSanity/README.md

         |-- NAO-all-DCM-20-180-00_bin-2/
           ...
 ```

+If you have empty files present, there is likely an installation issue (for example, with GeneMark).

 #### Note on running:
 **EukMetaSanity** will not re-run already completed steps within a given pipeline.
 If you would like to re-do a particular